nurbilu/chat_game_proj/General_fixs_&_errors.md

 (estimated time frame: ~ 8 hours)()
    2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings ()
    2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
+   2.c. change mouse cursor to pointer when hovering over offcanvas menu ()

 (estimated time frame: ~ 9 hours)()
    3.a. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
-   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor (almost done)(need to adjust character creation to to create more characters and display them here(optional)())
+   3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor (almost done)(need to adjust character creation to to create more characters and display them here(optional)(done))

-(estimated time frame: ~ 2 - 7 hours)( almost done )
+(estimated time frame: ~ 2 - 7 hours)( almost done - check for last updates - else - mark (___done___) )
-3.5.a. add 2-3 functions to super profile page [block user access and unblock user access -fix and enable - 90% - 95% done - complete the is_blocked Route access , display user characters prompts - done ] (done) sub-task : remove Super Profile or Profile and keep the other one {} (done) 3.5.b. add 2-3 functions to user chat page - continue to implement the text editor toolbar functions and input display()
+3.5.a. add 2-3 functions to super profile page [block user access and unblock user access -fix and enable - 90% - 95% done - complete the is_blocked Route access , display user characters prompts - done ] (done) sub-task : remove Super Profile or Profile and keep the other one {} (done) 3.5.b. add 2-3 functions to user chat page - continue to implement the text editor toolbar functions and input display(done)

 (estimated time frame: ~ 3 - 12 hours)()
-   4.fix login redirect from unauth page to login page () if not implement login by google and facebook and twitter , remove ()
+   4.a.fix login redirect from unauth page to login page () 4.b. :
-   - add google login (optional)
-   - add facebook login (optional)
-   - add twitter login (optional)
+   - google , facebook and twitter login is removed from the login component (done)
+   - google and social networks login is removed , fix forgot-pwd and reset-pwd to be sent to the email instead of redirect to login page or fill a 4 input form fields to navigate to reset-pwd page too ()
-   4.b. design change pwd or remove the component display or link component to profile and design it (done) 4.c. try to implement after success login navigate to the last click component link button on navbar offcanvas (optional())
+   4.c. design change pwd or remove the component display or link component to profile and design it (done) 4.d. try to implement after success login navigate to the last click component link button on navbar offcanvas (optional())

 (estimated time frame: + 10 hours at least)()
-   4.b. fix docker hub GUI ()
+   4.b. fix docker hub GUI (docker is fixed by itself - could be that OS updates fixed GUI(done?))

-(if needed : estimated time frame: ~ 3 - 6 hours)()
+(if needed : estimated time frame: ~ 3 - 6 hours - might be optional)()
    5. maybe need one terminal command to run all the flask apps for docker (? maybe its not needed? ) make all impelment of server from one terminal command - currnet different frameworks in different terminals - not good - need to be one command to run all frameworks from one folder as blueprints and run all in one command ( maybe its not needed?)